MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 At this time, `DeleteMultiple` is supported only for elastic tables because elastic tables don't support [table relationship cascading behavior](configure-entity-relationship-cascading-behavior.md).
 Relationship cascading behavior can result in unpredictable execution times for delete operations.
 If you use `DeleteMultiple` on a standard table, you get the error: `DeleteMultiple has not yet been implemented.`

-For standard tables, we recommend using the SDK [BulkDeleteRequest class](xref:Microsoft.Crm.Sdk.Messages.BulkDeleteRequest) or Web API [BulkDelete action](xref:Microsoft.Dynamics.CRM.BulkDelete), that enables asynchronous deletion of records that match a query.
+For standard tables, we recommend using the SDK [BulkDeleteRequest class](xref:Microsoft.Crm.Sdk.Messages.BulkDeleteRequest) or the Web API [BulkDelete action](xref:Microsoft.Dynamics.CRM.BulkDelete) that enable asynchronous deletion of records that match a query.
 More information: [Delete data in bulk](delete-data-bulk.md)

 With elastic tables, the SDK doesn't include a `DeleteMultipleRequest` class.
-Until this is available, use the SDK [OrganizationRequest class](xref:Microsoft.Xrm.Sdk.OrganizationRequest) to delete multiple records of the same type.
+Until this class is available, use the SDK [OrganizationRequest class](xref:Microsoft.Xrm.Sdk.OrganizationRequest) to delete multiple records of the same type.
 The Web API `DeleteMultiple` action is currently private, but will become public in the coming weeks.
 You can use this private message now.

 ## Message pipelines merged